WHO IS HAVEN OF HOPE?

 Breaking the cycle of poverty and abuse for these children is not an easy task.
 It takes a plan that goes beyond three meals, a bed, and a roof.
-Our Haven of Hope model provides proven programs and strategies and have been tested for 15 years at our flagship orphanage.
+Our Haven of Hope model provides proven programs and strategies and have been tested for 16 years at our flagship orphan care home.
 A place where orphans can feel valued, loved, and be restored physically, emotionally, and spiritually so they can dream and ultimately fulfill those dreams.

 STRATEGIC SUSTAINABLE PROGRAMS ARE KEY.

-Since 2004, Haven of Hope’s flagship orphanage – Refugio de Esperanza in Santa Cruz, Bolivia – has served more than 300 orphaned children and equipped them all with the skills needed to grow into thriving young adults, living independently and contributing to their community.
+Since 2004, Haven of Hope’s flagship orphanage – Refugio de Esperanza Hogar in Santa Cruz, Bolivia – has served more than 350 orphaned children and equipped them all with the skills needed to grow into thriving young adults, living independently and contributing to their community.

 It may be difficult to understand what success looks like for orphans compared to how success looks for children raised in a caring family environment.
 In reality, they are not too different when an orphan grows up in a Haven of Hope environment.

 We measure the overall impact and success of the Haven of Hope model similar to how schools measure success: preparing each child for graduation and successful independent living.
 For orphans, this means making certain they do not return to a life on the street and poverty.

 Refugio de Esperanza children leave the home with: